-Leg Lengthening with intramedullary (internal) nail Precice I/II or ISKD
+Leg Lengthening with intramedullary (internal) nail Stryde – Precice I/II

 The nail is inserted in the leg (femur or tibia) and after the osteotomy (cut of the bone) it is fixed proximally and distally with screws.
-To start the lengthening the Precise uses a magnetic mechanism while the ISKD is operated with a mechanical mechanism triggered by rotational movements of the segment lengthened (clicks).
+To start the lengthening the nail uses a magnetic mechanism driven from outside by the patient.

 At the end of the treatment, when a solid consolidation of the new bone is achieved the nail is removed.

-Lengthening the tibia with a nail is often associated with permanent anterior knee pain.
+Lengthening the tibia with a nail is often associated with permanent anterior knee pain 5% risk.

-This method is more expensive (2 or 3 times the cost of an external fixture) due to the high cost of the nails.
+This method is more expensive (2 or 3 times the cost of an external fixator HEF) due to the high cost of the nails.

 Possible risks of this procedure:

 - Delayed bone consolidation needing a second procedure such as bone grafting

 - Deformities needing further surgery

 - Metalwork fatigue and break